-Cafe Louvre
+Café Louvre

 Searching for Kafka in Prague at a historical café in New Town

 After wandering through Josefov and Old Town Square, we decided on a quick bite and coffee at Café Louvre.
-Considering it's the inspiration for my graphic novel, Koffee with Kafka, this was a must-visit location on our itinerary.
+Considering it's the inspiration for my graphic novel, Koffee With Kafka, this was a must-visit location on our itinerary.

 Previous